christianhg/pragmatic-and-palpable-programming-principles/README.md

 Each entry deserves their own chapter in an important book<sup><a href="#fn3">[3]</a></sup>, but for now an annotated list must do:

+* **Economize code.**
+  <br>Writing code is often easier than removing it again.
+Coding in the blind or copy/pasting from documentation or other learning material can be a powerful way to get going, but at the same time it can introduce excessive amounts of code.
+Every time you've gotten a feature or function to work, experiment with taking it apart again by removing code that might be unnecessary.
+Ensure that every single line of code matters and that you undestand why.

+* **Communicate clearly.**
+  <br>Spend those extra five minutes to craft an even better commit message.
+Take pride in doing spellcheck and ensuring a consistent (and short) line length to highten the legibility.
+Commits are the primary way programmers communicate: treat it as such.
+Use the commit summary mainly to describe **why** the change was needed.
+This ensures that programmers - you or others, now or in the future - are in the know.

+* **Be honest.**
+  <br>If you don't know why a change is needed, why a bug went away or how a feature of mashed together spaghetti code came to life, do everything you can to find out.
+If you fail to reach an understanding, throw the work away.

 * **Write tests.**
   <br>Tests can help you design your program, ensure that it works, and protect it from getting broken later.